Clio North median real estate price is $179,330, which is less expensive than 74.7% of Michigan neighborhoods and 83.8% of all U.S. neighborhoods.

 Clio North is a rural neighborhood (based on population density) located in Clio, Michigan.

-Clio North real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
+Clio North real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Clio North neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Clio, the Clio North neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.